cometbft/cometbft/spec/p2p/reactor/README.md

 For instance, the following grammar only represents the management of _a single peer_, which can connect, disconnect, and reconnect multiple times to the node.
 The p2p layer and the reactor should be able to handle multiple distinct peers in parallel.
-This means that multiple `peer-management` statements of the grammar below can "run" in parallel, each one referring to a distinct peer:
+This means that multiple occurrences of non-terminal `peer-management` of the grammar below can "run" in parallel, each one referring to a distinct peer:

 ```abnf